als2356/PredictionScoring/README.md

 * predictions based on *observed cycle one data* to *observed experimental data from cycle two*

 We have packaged this methodology as an easy to use function in `R` and can see this type of analysis being beneficial to a variety of researchers, outside of the NGS2 program.
 For example, any researchers interested in evaluating pre-registered hypotheses or any researchers working with experimental data that is collected in cycles or stages, may find this discussion helpful.

+Our approach is insipred by Cook, Gelman & Rubin (2006)'s methodology for software validation of Bayesian models.